-The exact causes of AAA are not known, though atherosclerosis (hardening of the arteries caused by a buildup of fatty substances, plaque and other elements) is believed to play a key role.
+The exact causes of AAA are not known, though atherosclerosis may be a key cause.

 - High cholesterol

-- Being a man — AAA is four to five times more likely to occur in men
+- Are of male gender — AAA is four to five times more likely to occur in men

-- Genetic disorders (such as Marfan syndrome, Ehlers-Danlos syndrome, Turner's syndrome and polycystic kidney disease) that affect connective tissue like the bones, cartilage heart and blood vessels
+- Have genetic disorders (such as Marfan syndrome, Ehlers-Danlos syndrome, Turner's syndrome and polycystic kidney disease) that affect connective tissue like the bones, cartilage and blood vessels

-- Giant cell arteritis — inflammation of head and neck arteries that reduce blood flow through those blood vessels
+- Have giant cell arteritis — inflammation that reduces blood flow in head and neck arteries

 - Severe or dull pain in the abdomen, chest, lower back or groin

-- Close monitoring: A patient may undergo regular screenings to check the size and growth of the AAA to determine if treatment is necessary.
+- Close monitoring: You may undergo regular screenings to check the size and growth of the AAA to determine if treatment is necessary.

 - Lifestyle changes: Steps such as quitting smoking, controlling diabetes and eating a low-fat diet to reduce cholesterol levels may help keep the aneurysm from growing.

-- Surgery: Surgeons may use a stent-graft (a cylinder-like tube) to repair the aneurysm.
-UVA has been a pioneer in minimally invasive endovascular techniques (only requiring a small incision in the groin) to repair AAAs.
+- Surgery: UVA is a pioneer in minimally invasive endovascular techniques, like stent-grafts, which only requires a small incision in the groin to repair AAAs.
 In some cases, open surgery (requiring a larger incision in the abdomen) may be necessary to repair the aneurysm.